-The Beer: The Lost Viking
+The Lost Viking

-The Brewery: O.H.S.O., North Scottsdale
+O.H.S.O., North Scottsdale

-The Story: O.H.S.O. stands for Outrageous Homebrewer's Social Outpost.
+O.H.S.O. stands for Outrageous Homebrewer's Social Outpost.
 This happening center of activity likes to refer to themselves as a local restaurant and dog-friendly hangout.
 All this and they make their own beer, too.

 On a recent visit to the restaurant's Scottsdale location, we sampled several beers looking for that special beer to jump out and grab our attention.
 It was actually the one we saved for last, the cleanup hitter, the grand finale, known as the Lost Viking, that took the prize.
 Not only was this our favorite offering of the afternoon, it was a darn good example of a style of beer that isn't brewed all that often, the Baltic porter.